-Cat was featured in the first season of New Wave Talent’s audio theatre and had the opportunity to perform live at the Adelaide Podcast Festival.
+Cat was featured in the first season of New Wave: Audio Theatre and had the opportunity to perform live at the Adelaide Podcast Festival.
 She comes from an extensive improvisational theatre background, as well as starring in ‘On the Record – Songs of the Departed (Musical) for last year’s Cabaret Fringe Festival.
 She also attained a lead role in the filmed comedy documentary “AEIOU” (2016).
 Cat is also the lead singer of Adelaide Acoustic Trio “Peachy Keen” and is an avid songwriter.

 Actor: David Hampton